frrmack/hadoop-python-hive-tutorial/mapreduce.md

     hdfs dfs -mkdir /user/
     hdfs dfs -mkdir /user/irmak/

-Of course replace `irmak` with your own username
+Of course replace `irmak` with your own username.
 Let’s check that they exist

     hdfs dfs -ls /